St Peter and St Paul, Buckingham

 St. Peter and St. Paul, known commonly as Buckingham Parish Church, is the Anglican parish church in Buckingham, Buckinghamshire, England.
 The current rector is Revd Will Pearson-Gee who leads a range of services; traditional and modern in style, most of which are on Sunday.
 The church is prominently located in the centre of the historic core of Buckingham on Castle Hill.

+Services

+The church holds four services per week, three on a Sunday and one on a Wednesday.